-Table 8.2.7 (Continued) Design Load Sets for Plating and Local Support Members Structural Member Design Load Set (1, 2, 3) Load Component Draught Comment Diagrammatic Representation In way 3 $P{in}$ $0.6T{sc}$ Pressure from one side only. cargo 4 $P{in}$ - Full cargo tank with adjacent fwd or aft cargo tank empty.
-Full cargo tank with Transverse Bulkhead tanks 11 $P{in ext{-flood}}$ - , buiknead In way 5 $P{in}$ $T{bal}$ Need to evaluate 2 of other 6 $P{in}$ $0.25T{sc}$ cases 1) Fwd empty, aft full tanks 11 $P{in ext{-flood}}$ - 2) Fwd full, aft empty Other tank boundaries, e.g. Girders, Floors, 5 $P{in}$ $T{bal}$ Pressure from one side only.
-Full tank with adjacent tank empty. only.
-6 $P{in}$ $0.25T{sc}$ String Stringers Need to evaluat $P{in-flood}$ - cases, see above need to evaluate 2 cases, see above
+Table 8.2.7 (Continued) Design Load Sets for Plating and Local Support Members Structural Member Design Load Set (1, 2, 3) Load Component Draught Comment Diagrammatic Representation In way 3 P{in} $0.6T{sc}$ Pressure from one side only. cargo 4 P{in} - Full cargo tank with adjacent fwd or aft cargo tank empty.
+11 $P{in ext{-flood}}$ - , Duikileau In way of other tanks 5 P{in} T{bal} Need to evaluate 2 6 P{in} $0.25T{sc}$ cases 1) Fwd empty, aft full 11 $P{in ext{-flood}}$ - 2) Fwd full, aft empty Other to 5 P{in} T{bal} Pressure from one side only.
+Full tank with adjacent Girders, Floors, Stringers 6 P{in} $0.25T{sc}$ tank empty.
+Need to evaluate 2 String C15 11 $P{in ext{-flood}}$ - cases, see above

-$T{bal}$ minimum design ballast draught, in m, as defined in Section 4/1.1.5.2
+T{bal} minimum design ballast draught, in m, as defined in Section 4/1.1.5.2

 - Specification of design load combination, load component, acceptance criteria and other load parameters for each design load set are given in Table 8.2.8 - 2.
 When the ship's configuration cannot be described by the above, then the applicable Design Load Sets to determine the scantling requirements of structural boundaries are to be selected so as to specify a full tank on one side with the adjacent tank or space empty.
 The boundary is to be evaluated for loading from both sides.
 Design Load Sets are to be selected based on the tank or space contents and are to maximise the pressure on the structural boundary, the draught to use is to be taken in accordance with the Design Load Set and this table.
 Design Load Sets covering the S and S+D design load combinations are to be selected.
 See Note 4 and Table 8.2.8. - The boundaries of void and dry space not forming part of the hull envelope are to be evaluated using Design Load Set 11.
-See Note 2. - Design load sets (DLS) for some structural members not covered by the above:

-For the boundaries of a stool water ballast tank with the cargo tank:

-- DLSs 5, 6 and 11 are to be applied for pressure from the WB tank side - DLSs 3, 4 and 11 for pressure from the cargo tank side
+See Note 2. - Design load sets (DLS) for some structural members not covered by the above: For the boundaries of a stool water ballast tank with the cargo tank: - DLSs 5, 6 and 11 are to be applied for pressure from the WB tank side - DLSs 3, 4 and 11 for pressure from the cargo tank side